-CLV measurements provide a good test for the accuracy of models of atmospheric structure and spectral-line formation.
-For example, in \citet{unsold55} the Milne-Eddington model is compared to observations of lines that are dominated by absorption and scattering processes, and similar checks were done more recently by e.g. \citet{vernazza76}, \citet{johan18} and \citet{Ballester21}.
-Other studies have used such measurements to constrain the elemental abundance of spectral lines \citep[e.g.][]{moore66, Tiago2009,2021MNRAS.508.2236B}.
-In these cases, the full-width at half-maximum and equivalent width are often reported, or synthesized spectra with different abundance values are compared to the observations.
-Additionally, studies of the Lyman-$\alpha$ and \MgIIhk lines have been performed by e.g. \citet{Bonnet78} and \citet{lemaire81}, and more recently by \citet{gunar20, gunnar21} and \citet{Rachmeler22} to create quiet-sun reference profiles which could serve as an incident radiation boundary condition for the radiative transfer modeling of chromospheric and coronal structures.
-Additionally, CLV measurements of the polarization of these lines have been studied by \citet{clasp2022}, full disk integrated atlases were presented by \citet{molaro12} and the formation height of several chromospheric lines was inferred by means of CLV by \citet{Wittmann76}.
+Center-to-limb variation measurements provide a good test for the accuracy of models of atmospheric structure and spectral line formation.
+For example, in \citet{unsold55} the Milne-Eddington model is compared to observations of lines that are dominated by absorption and scattering processes, and similar checks were done more recently by \citet{vernazza76}, \citet{johan18}, and \citet{Ballester21}, for example.
+Other studies have used such measurements to constrain the elemental abundance of spectral lines \citep[e.g.,][]{moore66, Tiago2009,2021MNRAS.508.2236B}.
+In these cases, the full-width at half-maximum (FWHM)\ and equivalent width are often reported, or synthesized spectra with different abundance values are compared to the observations.
+Additionally, studies of the Lyman-$\alpha$ and \MgIIhk lines have been performed by \citet{Bonnet78} and \citet{lemaire81}, for example, and more recently by \citet{gunar20, gunnar21}, and \citet{Rachmeler22} to create quiet-Sun reference profiles which could serve as an incident radiation boundary condition for the radiative transfer modeling of chromospheric and coronal structures.
+Additionally, CLV measurements of the polarization of these lines have been studied by \citet{Rachmeler22}, full disk integrated atlases were presented by \citet{molaro12}, and the formation height of several chromospheric lines was inferred by means of CLVs by \citet{Wittmann76}.

-Typically, CLV observations are recorded in one of three ways. \begin{enumerate} \item By placing a slit or imager beyond the western limb of the Sun and turning off the telescope tracking.
-This causes the Sun to drift past the field of view (FOV) at a constant speed, and the resulting signal is then recorded \citep[e.g.][]{Wittmann76, Neckel94, mats16}.
-This method requires many full disk scans in order to average out small-scale structure across the solar diameter, as well as the absence of any larger structures that could contaminate the average.
-These kinds of measurements are typically done from west to east but can be achieved in other directions by modifying the tracking speed.
+Typically, CLV observations are recorded in one of three ways. \begin{enumerate} \item One can place a slit or imager beyond the western limb of the Sun and turn off the telescope tracking.
+This causes the Sun to drift past the field of view (FOV) at a constant speed, and the resulting signal is then recorded \citep[e.g.,][]{Wittmann76, Neckel94, mats16}.
+This method requires many full disk scans in order to average out the small-scale structure across the solar diameter, as well as the absence of any larger structures that could contaminate the average.
+These kinds of measurements are typically done from west to east, but they can be achieved in other directions by modifying the tracking speed.
 This method is restricted to monochromatic measurements or spectrographs that give simultaneous data at several wavelengths.